Golden Age of Argentine cinema: 1959–1966: Foundational works

 Front page of Domingo Di Núbila's highly influential Historia del cine argentino (1959–1960), the first book on the history of Argentine cinema and coiner of the term "Golden Age".

-Shortly after the emergence of the Argentine film industry, the first historiographic proposals on national cinema appeared, although in a very fragmentary manner and only in specialized magazines.
-In the mid-1940s, there was a publishing boom in the United States and Europe of books on film history, which ignored burgeoning Latin American industries such as Argentina's, beyond a few brief mentions.
+The first historiographic proposals on national cinema appeared in a very fragmentary manner and in specialized magazines shortly after the emergence of the Argentine film industry.
+In the mid-1940s, there was a publishing boom in the United States and Europe of books on film history, which ignored Latin American industries such as Argentina's, beyond a few brief mentions.
 An exception was the publication in 1944 of the Spanish version of The Cinema To-day by Douglas Arthur Spencer and Hubert D. Waley, whose translator Francisco Madrid included an epilogue focused on Argentina, becoming the earliest antecedent of the study of Argentine classical cinema.

 The first proper book dedicated to the history of Argentine cinema was journalist Domingo Di Núbila's Historia del cine argentino, published between 1959 and 1960.
 Di Núbila's work emerged at a time in which the idea of writing the history of the different regional cinemas arose in Latin America, inspired by the growing publishing of books focused on the history and making of cinema in general.
-Around the same time, histories of national cinema were published in Brazil by Alex Viany and in Mexico by Emilio García Riera; together with Di Núbila's, these pioneering works "laid the foundations of an imaginary about what classical cinema was in the region and what it should have been."
+Around the same time, histories of national cinema were published in Brazil by Alex Viany and in Mexico by Emilio García Riera.
 These works were the first to deal with the history of cinema in the Latin American context, and it is fitting that they emerged in the only three countries that had managed to develop a local industry.
 In addition, García Riera's book on Mexican cinema had the novelty of being the first to historicize cinema from the Latin American academic framework.

 Cover of José Agustín Mahieu's Breve historia del cine argentino (1966), another foundational work that influenced subsequent studies.